 implementation is very important for its financial performance.
-Major deviation due to external and internal factors will affect the performance of the Bank. iv) Policies an d Midland Bank limited (MDB) has formed a separate 'Risk Management processes for Division' under Chief Risk Officer to ensure following things: mitigating Designing of organizational structure by clearly defining roles operational ris operational ris as managing it; Formulation of overall risk assessment and management policies, methodologies, guidelines and procedures for risk identification, risk measurement, risk monitoring, defining an acceptable level of risk, mitigation of all the core risks in line with their respective guidelines provided by Bangladesh Bank; Reviewing and updating all risks on systematic basis as necessary at least annually, preferably twice a year, ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
+Major deviation due to external and internal factors will affect the performance of the Bank. iv) Policies a nd Midland Bank limited (MDB) has formed a separate 'Risk Management processes for ' mitigating Designing of organizational structure by clearly defining roles operational ri operational in 5 as managing it; Formulation of overall risk assessment and management policies, methodologies, guidelines and procedures for risk identification, risk measurement, risk monitoring, defining an acceptable level of risk, mitigation of all the core risks in line with their respective guidelines provided by Bangladesh Bank; Reviewing and updating all risks on systematic basis as necessary at least annually, preferably twice a year, ensuring that adequate controls exist and that the related returns reflect these risks and the capital allocated to support them.
 The main risk areas will be (i) Balance sheet Risk Management, (ii) Credit Risk, (iii) Foreign Exchange Risk, (iv)Internal Control and Compliance Risk, (v) Money Laundering Risk and (vi) IT Risk.
 The following risks are also to be reviewed: ❖ Operational Risk ❖ Market Risk ❖ Liquidity Risk ❖ Reputation risk ❖ Insurance Risk ❖ Sustainability Risk Setting the portfolio objectives and tolerance limits/parameters for each of the risks; • Formulation of strategies and different models in consistency with risk management policy based on IT Policy and in house IT support which can measure, monitor and maintain acceptable risk levels of the Bank; Development of information systems/MIS inflow and data management capabilities to support the risk management functions of the Bank.
-Ensure compliance with the core risks management guidelines at the department level, and at the desk level; The unit will work under Bank's organizational structure and suggest to the CEO to take appropriate measures to overcome any existing and potential financial crisis; Analysis of self resilience capability of the Bank; I it is a self-resilience capability of the Bank; Initiation to measure different market conditions, vulnerability in investing in different sectors; The unit will also work for substantiality of capital to absorb the associated risk in banking operation.
-Page 18 of 32
+Ensure compliance with the core risks management guidelines at the department level, and at the desk level; The unit will work under Bank's organizational structure and suggest to the CEO to take appropriate measures to overcome any existing and potential financial crisis; Analysis of self-resilience capability of the Bank; Continue Contin Initiation to measure different market conditions, vulnerability in investing in different sectors; The unit will also work for substantiality of capital to absorb the associated risk in banking operation. - Page 18 of 32